ome/omero-scripts/docs/advanced.rst

 a session needs to be created and the script service started.
-However, you may find it more convenient to use the command line ``omero script`` or the OMERO.insight client to work with scripts as described on the :doc:`/developers/scripts/user-guide`.
+However, you may find it more convenient to use the command line ``omero script`` or the OMERO.insight client to work with scripts as described on the :doc:`user-guide`.

 Scripting service API
 ---------------------